 Aggressive throwback styling taken to a place altogether new.
 No need to shine this machine.
 Just get on and tear up the nearest street.

-A great leap forward in the dark arts: It was one of the early Dark Custom™ motorcycles.
+A great leap forward in the dark arts.: It was one of the early Dark Custom™ motorcycles.
 A dark pioneer of raw, blacked-out, stripped-down custom aggression.
-It's been moving forward ever since.
-Check out the beefy suspension.
-Custom details like the rolled leather seat and jaw-dropping pipes and wheels.
-All the details are dialed in tight.
-The Iron 883™ motorcycle.
+So the question was: how do you make something that good better?
+Here’s the answer.
+You build on it.
+All new suspension.
+A new rolled leather seat.
+Jaw dropping new pipes and wheels.
+All the details dialed in tight.
+The all-new Iron 883™ motorcycle.
 Welcome to the state of the Dark Custom™ motorcycle art.

 Iconic Engine: The Evolution engine riding in the nimble Sportster frame is a prime example of the power, durability and proven reliability The Motor Company was built on.
 Born from the legendary Shovelhead and Ironhead engines, it’s been the power at the center of a Sportster motorcycle since 1984.
 Its overhead valve design and four-cam gear train have their roots in the company’s race program, and you know it when you feel the surge of brute torque that accompanies every twist of the throttle.
 The air-cooled V-Twin design with a compact one-piece crankcase/transmission fits the narrow Sportster profile like a fist in a fingerless glove.
 We began with a strong, trouble-free design.
 Then gave it constant refinement to bring us to the modern powerplant of today.
 A testament to the unwavering hunger for advancement in motor technology that has always driven Harley-Davidson.

 Comfort: You might look at the raw-boned style of a Sportster motorcycle and not immediately think of comfort.
 That would be a mistake.
-Sink into the seat of any 2017 Sportster model and you discover a premium ride hidden under all the lean and mean styling.
+Sink into the seat of any 2016 Sportster model and you discover a premium ride hidden under all the lean and mean styling.
 The engine is rubber-mounted to the frame, so you feel all the power of an Evolution V-Twin but none of the vibrations.
 The handlebar hits your fists and the pegs hit your boots just the way they should.
-Even better, we’ve made improving comfort for the Sportster rider our marching orders.
-With a wrench tucked inside the seat to adjust the rear suspension exactly the way you like it, these are some of the most versatile motorcycles to ever hit the street.
+Even better, we’ve made improving comfort for the Sportster rider our marching orders for 2016.
+There are new seats and suspensions throughout the line.
+There’s even a wrench tucked inside the seat to adjust the rear suspension exactly the way you like it.
+These are some of the most versatile motorcycles to ever hit the street.
+Making each hour of riding feel better than the one that came before is a big part of the reason why.

 Classic Peanut Fuel Tank: As one of the defining features of Harley-Davidson® Sportster® models for decades, the classic 3.3 gallon tapered peanut fuel tank still holds strong today with its traditional styling and modern attitude.
 Following the line of the bike from front to back, the peanut tank angles down just right into the solo Sportster seat.
 Attitude and looks all balled up into one.